 There is a Frank Howard Ellingham living in Niagara Falls with his wife Enid on the same Voter’s Lists as Frank Sr. He was a successful doctor in general practice, went on to be the Chief Medical Examiner for Veterans Affairs in Hamilton, and later became the Director of Chronic Care and Rehabilitation at the Ontario Ministry of Health before concluding his career as a hospital administrator at a hospital in the Grand Cayman Islands.
 Frank Howard may have been Frank Sr.’s son.

 Huff Hobbs (Toronto, Ontario): I’ve done my best, but so far I’ve been unable to determine which “Hobbs” is Huff – there are several soldiers with the same last name listed on Library and Archive Canada’s database and “Huff” is not generally a nickname for a particular name.
 I also did an extensive search to see if I could find photos for the people named Hobbs on the site to see if I could find a match.
 Unfortunately, I was unable to find one.
 You can find more detailed research on “Huff” here.

 Archie Brien (Gaspé, Québec): Private Archie Brien (Regimental #177584) was born in Caraquet, New Brunswick on March 31, 1893.
 He was married to Irene Millian and working as a carpenter living in Gaspé, Québec prior to enlisting in November 1915.
 Like Yank above, Archie was killed in action in the Zouave Valley on the same day, August 4, 1917, just three months after the photo was taken.
 He’s buried at the Villers Station Military Cemetery in Villers-en-Bois, France.
 Archie is commemorated on page 207 of the First World War Book of Remembrance.
 His widow appears to still be living in Québec on a 1940 voter’s list.

 Jim Warner (Winnipeg, Manitoba): this appears to be Private James Garfield Warner (Regimental #441795), born September 8, 1881, son of Wilson and Louisa Warner of Shedden, Ontario.
 On the 1891 Census, James is living with his family in Elgin, Ontario.
 I couldn’t find him in 1901, but in 1909 there’s a record of James crossing the border into British Columbia, and it appears he must have moved West for either education or work.
-At the time he enlisted, James’ occupation was an engineer, and he was not married.
+At the time he enlisted, James’ occupation was a civil engineer, and he was not married.

 James enlisted in Manitoba on December 20, 1915 (a few months after the war began but before conscription) and served in the 54th Battalion.
 At age 34, Jim was one of the older recruits.
 He received a medal for Bravery and is listed in the London Gazette on May 11, 1917.